RohitKumar57/Assignment/README.md

 ## Author

-This project was developed by Vishal Bindal.
+This project was developed by Rohit Kumar.
 You can find me on GitHub [here](https://github.com/vbindal).

-Enjoy managing your tasks with the Personalised Task Manager!
+Enjoy managing your tasks with the Assignment!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository.